-Payments that do not have unlimited portability generally require that a person remain an Australian resident and as such are only payable where the absence from Australia is temporary.
+Payments that do not have unlimited portability generally require a person to remain an Australian resident and as such are only payable where the absence from Australia is temporary.

 The following payments are portable for up to six weeks temporary absence from Australia: